normful/foodsorce/a7-teamtau-user-stories-and-demo-script.md

 ### **As an admin, I want to be able to delete normal user accounts so that I can remove problem users from the app.**

+Demo Tasks:

+1. Click on the `Admin` navigation link.
+2. Click on the `Delete User` link for current User.
+3. Log out.
+4. Click on the `Find Food` navigation link.
+5. Click on any vendor.
+6. Look at VendorInfo Page.
+7. Log back in to create new profile.
+8. Click on the `Profile` navigation link.
+9. Look at Profile Page Favourited Vendors
+10. Click on the `Find Food` navigation link.
+11. Click on any vendor.
+12. Click on `Add to Favourites`
+13. Click on the `Profile` navigation link.

 Priority: 3
 Acceptance Criteria: